Current Offerings -- Roman Imperial Coins (Page 3 of 3)

 Historical Context: This coin was minted by the ROMAN EMPIRE during the reign of Magnentius (350-353 AD.: Magnentius was a soldier of great skill whose career began under Constantine the Great, a devote Christian.
 He became a high ranking officer under Constantius II and was very popular with his troops.
 After inattentive rule by Constans, the troops of Magnentius soluted him Augustus in 350 AD.
 The coins of Magnetius with the large "Christogram (Chi-Rho) are expectionally popular amongst collectors.

-Obv: Magnentius
+Obv: Decentius

 Rev: